Vasadev2003/Netflix-Gpt/README.md

 # NetFlix Gpt
- - setup the create react app
+  - Finish the setup with create react app
    -installed the tailwind css